Trigger Warning: pet injury

 Now that you know what is involved, why not get some help?
 Look for a puppy class that is specifically designed for puppies in the critical socialization window.

-For more information about Puppy Socialization, check out these great resources:
+For more information about setting your puppy up for success, check out these great resources:

 As an adopter of several reactive shelter dogs (dogs that “react” to other dogs, wildlife, or people by barking, lunging, or growling), I am passionate about getting the word out about properly socializing puppies.
 Unfortunately, while “socialization” is a word that gets thrown around a lot in dog circles, most people don’t have an understanding of what it truly means or how to properly go about it.